 This course is an overview of the neurophysical foundations of motor behavior in the sports and physical activity domain.
 Current theories, empirical research, and applied practices in the areas of coaching, psychology, pedagogy, and motor skill development are discussed.
-Topics include: Motor program theory, facilitating an ideal learning environment, and the roles of the learner and the instructor in motor skill acquisition.
+Topics include: motor program theory, facilitating an ideal learning environment, and the roles of the learner and the instructor in motor skill acquisition.

 375 Applied Concepts in Exercise Science

 This course is a study of the physiological adaptations that the body makes to exercise.
 Current theories and empirical research are applied to the response of acute exercise and the chronic adaptations that occur in the metabolic, cardio-respiratory and musculoskeletal systems.
 This provides the basis for constructing suitable conditioning programs for sport and exercise participation.
-In-class laboratories are designed to present measurement techniques and evaluate physical fitness.
+In-class lab activites are designed to present measurement techniques and evaluate physical fitness.

 This course provides a detailed understanding of the application of the general principles of management and leadership to the sport industry and the management of sport organizations.
 It provides an overview of the sport industry, the issues encountered by managers of sport organizations and how management techniques can be applied to effectively address these issues.

 This course focuses on understanding and managing the relations between sport organizations and media agencies.
-Topics include both the historical perspectives on influence of mass media on sport as well as present day techniques used by sport organizations to manage all aspects of media relations including significant recent changes brought about by the increased use of social media.
+Topics include both the historical perspectives on the influence of mass media on sport, as well as present day techniques used by sport organizations to manage all aspects of media relations including significant recent changes brought about by the increased use of social media.

 374 Planning and Staging Sport Events

 This course focuses upon the political and organizational dynamics required to plan and stage sporting events.
-Topics include: political processes required to gain event approval; security and risk management; financial analysis and budget planning; event marketing; human resource needs; media and public relations; spectator and VIP needs; transportation and parking; medical and safety requirements; design requirements for temporary and long term facilities to host events.
+Topics include: political processes required to gain event approval; security and risk management; financial analysis and budget planning; event marketing; human resource needs; media and public relations; spectator and VIP needs; transportation and parking; medical and safety requirements; and design requirements for temporary and long term facilities to host events.